All students deserve an education that inspires them, encourages their curiosity, and prepares them for success.

 2025 Legislative Priorities

-Educators and frontline staff must have a voice in policies addressing student behavior and mental health.
-We support legislation to require each district to have a Student Safety and Behavioral Health Committee, where educators and administrators work together to analyze what supports are currently available, what procedures should be followed, and what additional resources are needed to ensure all our students get the support and education they deserve.
+Educators and support staff now have a voice in policies addressing student behavior and mental health.
+Each district is required to have a Student Safety and Behavioral Health Committee, where educators and administrators work together to analyze what supports are currently available, what procedures should be followed, and what additional resources are needed to ensure all our students get the support and education they deserve. *Two certified staff and two support staff appointed by their respective Locals are required to sit on the committee.
+Interested members should contact their Local President!

 We know personal devices are taking a serious toll on a student’s ability to focus in the classroom and their overall mental health.
 It also contributes to classroom disruption.